Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 _Fwop, fwop_ As the lewd wet sound grew more and more intense, cloudy liquid started to seep out of the coupling tools, soaking the edge of the bed and also the floor.

-「Nghh, kuha!
-It feels so good, inside you, big sis Sera… So good that, I’m going to cum already!」
+"Nghh, kuha!
+It feels so good, inside you, big sis Sera… So good that, I’m going to cum already!"

-「Ahh, hnn!
+"Ahh, hnn!
 Give it to me, give it to me… Ahn, ahn, ahaaaaaan… Hii, hiin, I’m going to cum too!
-I’m cumming again!」
+I’m cumming again!"

 Shaking the bed with a creak, Yuu went for the finish.

-「Haa, haa, h, here I come!
+"Haa, haa, h, here I come!
 I’m going to give you a lot of it, so!
-Get… impregnated, by my seed… big sis Sera!」
+Get… impregnated, by my seed… big sis Sera!"

-「Ahn, ahn, cumming, cumming, cumming!
+"Ahn, ahn, cumming, cumming, cumming!
 I’m going to get impregnated by your seed, Yuu!
-Give me, a lot of it… Kyaun!」
+Give me, a lot of it… Kyaun!"

 As if prompted by Sera’s words, Yuu reached climax as he thrust his penis up all the way to the deepest part of her vagina, and he unleashed his sperm in a torrent.

-「Ah… Ahan… It, it’s coming, Yuu’s hot and thick semen… Afuun…」
+"Ah… Ahan… It, it’s coming, Yuu’s hot and thick semen… Afuun…"

 Sera, who had received the ejaculation in her womb, gently stroked her lower abdomen with a satisfied expression on her face, but suddenly, as if her threads had been severed, she went limp.